MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ## Worksheet page layouts

 A Worksheet page lets users view and manage a collection of entries in tabular or matrix form.
-It is well suited for cases when a custom filter or a set of default field values is the basis for users’ work with the collection, such as with journals (which typically involves data entry) and inquiry pages (which is for querying data).
+It is well suited for cases when a custom filter or a set of default field values is the basis for users' work with the collection, such as with journals (which typically involves data entry) and inquiry pages (which is for querying data).

 > [!NOTE]
-> The Worksheet page type does not support the same part and group compositions as the List page type.
+> The Worksheet page type doesn't support the same part and group compositions as the List page type.

 Worksheet pages must contain a single `Repeater` group.
 In addition, a worksheet can include groups of fields, cardparts, and listparts.
 Below are examples of list page compositions, showing how space is divided.
 Parts can be combined in more ways than shown here to suit different scenarios.